 Guide to Deep Tissue Massages

 When it all comes down to it, you should treat deep tissue massage the same way you would any session.
 It’s all about making the client feel safe, relaxed, and secure.

 For those seeking deep tissue therapy, they’re entrusting their pain, tension, and discomfort to your hands.
 By opening up communication about the benefits and drawbacks of deep tissue massages, you can make sure they get the most out of their experience—and keep coming back to you for more.

+Consider using a massage butter for deep tissue massage.
 Looking for more resources to support your career as a massage therapist?
 Take a look at some of our articles to learn more about treatment methods, tools of the trade, and tips to continue providing consistently high-quality services.